aptos-labs/developer-docs/docs/sdks/new-ts-sdk/fetch-data-from-chain.md

 ## Wait for Indexer to sync up

 Sometimes we use Indexer service to fetch data, this is because we can not get complex data direct from fullnode or some queries are not supported with the fullnode API.
-Since Indexer indexes the chain, it might take it some time to catch up with the latest ledger version and we can end up not getting the real time data.
+Since Indexer indexes the chain, it might take it some time to catch up with the latest ledger version, and we can end up not getting the real time data.

 For that, the SDK supports an optional input argument `minimumLedgerVersion`.
 We can pass a ledger version to sync up to, before querying.
 If no version provided, the SDK will not wait for Indexer to sync up.